Van Wagner & Wood Home Page

 As Chris Van Wagner says, "Being on probation is like being married to someone, but being married to someone you did not pick, you do not like, and yet you cannot divorce."

-Conditions of Probation
+Probation Rules - Conditions of Probation

 Probation is intended to restrict a person's liberties.
 A court can order a person to serve a term of probation for many years, as well as extend an existing probation order.
-A court can also (and usually does) order an entire list of “conditions” or rules that one must abide by while on probation.
+A court can also (and usually does) order an entire list of conditions or rules that one must abide by while on probation.

-While conditions of probation are entirely at the court's discretion, the conditions should be relavent to the crime.
+While conditions of probation are entirely at the court's discretion, the conditions should be relevant to the crime.
 Whenever unreasonable probationary conditions are imposed, your criminal defense attorney can help you.
 Examples of typical probationary conditions are listed below.

 • Fines.
 In addition to the fines imposed by a court for a criminal conviction, a probation officer is paid a fee to watch the person who is on probation.
 Those fees must be paid to the officer each month.
 A failure to pay the fees usually results in a revocation of probation.